Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 headless = Front-end presentation is completely decoupled from back-end logic/CMS.
-Designed to be channel, programming language, and framework agnostic https://jamstack.org/glossary/headless-technology/ hypermedia incident management = prepare, detect, triage, mitigate, resolve, learn, remediate https://sre.google/resources/practices-and-processes/incident-management-guide/ incidents
+Designed to be channel, programming language, and framework agnostic https://jamstack.org/glossary/headless-technology/ hypermedia incident management = prepare, detect, triage, mitigate, resolve, learn, remediate https://sre.google/resources/practices-and-processes/incident-management-guide/ incident values -- 01 Detect = knows before our customers do.
+A balanced service includes enough monitoring and alerting to detect incidents before our customers do.
+The best monitoring alerts us to problems before they even become incidents. incident values -- 05 Improve = Never have the same incident twice incident values -- 04 Learn = Always Blameless.
+Incidents are part of running services.
+We improve services by holding teams accountable, not by apportioning blame. incident values -- 03 Recover = Shit happens, clean it up quickly.
+Our customers don't care why their service is down, only that we restore service as quickly as possible.
+Never hesitate in getting an incident resolved quickly so that we can minimise impact to our customers. incident values -- 02 Respond = Escalate, escalate, escalate.
+Nobody will mind getting woken up for an incident that it turns out they aren't needed for.
+But they will mind if they don't get woken up for an incident when they should have been.
+We won't always have all the answers, so "don't hesitate to escalate". incidents
 Incidents -- rate (i.e. # of HOTs and # repeat incidents)
 infrastructure as code (IaC) https://bluelight.co/blog/best-infrastructure-as-code-tools